ped-dyn-emp/PeTrack/docs/source/recognition/setting-up.md

 performed.
 For the ROI we see the options

 show
-: Shows the ROI as a blue rectangle on the image
+: Shows the ROI as a green rectangle on the image

 fix
 : "Fixes" the rectangle, such that it cannot be moved with the mouse